lucywyman/blog/source/content/spring-bucket-list-2018.rst

 All of this adds up to hearty bucket list for this Spring!

-☐  Go to a `book club`_ meeting
+☑  Go to a `book club`_ meeting

-☐  Find a volunteering opportunity in Seattle (I'm thinking either the local library or humane society)
+☑  Find a volunteering opportunity in Seattle (We're now official `Emerald City Pet Rescue`_ volunteers!)

 ☐  Go to `molten cakes`_ bakery in Capitol Hill